 As you’ll read below, Andriana focuses on documentary photography from a departure point of concern for the environment and the human condition.
 She talks about storytelling photography being a language for communication across cultures, how she got to where she is, and lessons learned along the way.

-Question: I read on your bio that you didn’t study photography first and you started with a couple of other things.
-Can you talk to me about how you got into photography?
+Bryn: I read on your bio that you didn’t study photography first and you started with a couple of other things.
+Can you talk to me about how you got into photography

 In this short interview with Andriana, she touched upon so many important points.
 Photography as a language, and photography as a tool to communicate a story.
 She also gave tips for photographers just starting out.
 For any photographer who is a bit more advanced, she mentioned two workshops that are highly respected in the industry: The Missouri Photo Workshop and Maggie Steber’s workshop on Daring To See The World In A New Way.
 To learn more about Andriana, you can click on her image above, and visit www.andrianamereuta.com.